alex-apezera/FlowLab/README.md

 4. Select the required `release` XCode configuration.
 5. Run the application.

-> By default, the application uses the `Custom` material, a simulation time of 60 seconds.
+> **Notes:** 1) By default, the application uses the `Custom` material, a simulation time of 60 seconds.
 Diagnostics can be enabled in the application settings.
+2) The computer does not enter sleep mode during the calculation.

 ## Input parameters